-resources for dissent with Australia's new terror legislation
+Resources for dissenters of Australia's new terror legislation

 Image: Robert Bosler's painting of John Howard - click on the image for more...

 The new federal anti-terrorism Bill is upon us, and right around Australia groups of people gather to dissent.
-In Western Australia, a Forum attracts ALP Dr Carmen Lawrence and Greens Senator Rachel Siewert as a speaker.
+In Western Australia, a Forum attracts ALP Dr Carmen Lawrence and Greens Senator Rachel Siewert as speakers.

-In other States, other actions take place.
+In other States, more actions take place.
 This is a page for some links and relevant material.

 17 November 2005: The Law Council opposes the Terror Bill - The Law Council of Australia urges the government to abandon proposals to introduce preventative detention orders and control orders.
 Persons not charged with or found guilty of a criminal offence should not be subjected by the State to imprisonment without trial...